Mobiuslau/mobiuslau.github.io/index.md

 # Hello! 😊

 I like documenting things I find interesting.
-This is not my portfolio though.
+This is not my portfolio.

 I'm a theoretical physics grad student who loves to make music, make graphic designs and play rhythm games like Sound Voltex, Jubeat and Beatmania IIDX.